 Monitor Media Outlets

-If you do find yourself in a bushfire situation, put on protective clothing – long sleeved cotton shirt, long cotton trousers and boots, with cotton or woollen socks.
+If you do find yourself in a bush fire situation, put on protective clothing – long sleeved cotton shirt, long cotton trousers and boots, with cotton or woolen socks.
 Drink plenty of water to keep yourself hydrated.

 Staying in Your Vehicle

 If you are travelling and you get caught in smoke or flames stay in your vehicle and follow these tips:

 * Turn on the vehicle’s headlights and hazard warning lights.

 * If you need to shelter in your vehicle drive your car into a bare, clear area well away from surrounding trees or park behind a solid structure, leaving headlights and hazard lights on.
 Position vehicle to prevent side impact from advancing fire front.

 * Turn the engine off.

 * Cover your entire body with woolen or cotton blankets to protect from radiant heat.

 * Take shelter below the window level.